GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

  Thus, he comments:

- “Ample evidence indicates that the term world in the New Testament often refers to neither the entire globe nor to all persons living on earth. . . .
+ “Ample evidence indicates that the term world in the New Testament often refers to neither the entire globe nor to all persons living on earth….
 We know [the] census
  [taken by Caesar Augustus] did not include the inhabitants of China or South America, so ‘all the world’ does not refer to all people in the entire world.”